/* Rambling Owl addition to remove page titles from blogs */

 Meal na Teanga

-“The Laggan plague – we’ll never make it to Fort Augustus”, muttered Bod.
+"The Laggan plague," said Bod.
+"We'll never make it to Fort Augustus."

 A (luke)warm welcome ....

-“Yes, well done”, I responded with more sarcasm than I intended.
+"Yes, we are" I said, with more sarcasm than I had intended.

-She gave us our keys, pointed out our rooms, pointed out the free tea and coffee making facilities, warned us that we mustn’t put our boots on in the house and that we must handle our own luggage as they were not insured and then she bustled off and left us in peace.
+What she was thinking was never established.
+She handed us our keys, indicated our rooms, pointed out the complimentary tea and coffee, warned us firmly against wearing boots inside the house, informed us that we must handle our own luggage as they were not insured for it, and then bustled away, leaving us to ourselves.

-We had a few hours to kill before tea time and we spent them drinking free coffee, sleeping,
+We had a few hours before dinner and spent them with the free coffee, a restorative sleep,

 Approaching South Laggan